Frank Daniel: United States

 Daniel first toured the United States at the behest of W. McNeil Lowry of the Ford Foundation, who commissioned him to do a survey of film education in the United States and make recommendations for its future development.
 Daniel subsequently immigrated to the United States in 1969 after the Warsaw Pact invasion of Czechoslovakia.
 In 1969 he became the first dean of the American Film Institute, where he taught David Lynch and Terrence Malick.

 Daniel left the Institute in 1976 to become Henry Luce Professor at Carleton College in Minnesota.
 In 1978, he moved to Columbia University, where he was reunited with Miloš Forman, his former student, with whom he co-chaired the Columbia University School of the Arts Film program.
 When Robert Redford founded Sundance Institute in 1981, Daniel was recruited by Sundance Executive Director Sterling Van Wagenen to be the Institute's first Artistic Director, a guiding post he held for over a decade.
 He taught at Columbia University until 1986.
 After Columbia he became the dean of USC School of Cinema-Television, a post he stepped down from in 1990, continuing to teach screenwriting in the Graduate Screenwriting Division.
 He continued to develop scripts.

 He was an advisor to the Rockefeller Foundation, consultant to David Rockefeller, member of the Academy of Motion Picture Arts and Sciences and the Academy of Television Arts & Sciences.
 He was married twice and had two sons.
 Michal, a photographer, and Martin, a film professor.

+Death

 Daniel lived in Palm Springs, California until his death on February 29, 1996.
 He was 69 when he died of a heart attack.
 He is buried at the Forest Lawn Memorial Park in Cathedral City, California.